aarnetalman/blog/_posts/2021-02-23-training-transformer-model-gcp-ai-platform.md

 ├── config.yaml
 └── setup.py
 ```
 The `trainer` directory contains all the python files required to train the model.
-The contents of this directory will be packaged and submitted to AI platform.
+The contents of this directory will be packaged and submitted to AI Platform.
 You can find more details and best practices on how to package your training application [here](https://cloud.google.com/ai-platform/training/docs/packaging-trainer).
 We will look at the contents of the individual files later in this post.

 The `scripts` directory contains our training scripts that will configure the required environment variables and submit the job to AI Platform Training.